 During the year ended May 31, 2015, the Company loaned \$500,000 (the "PRH Note") to Picture Rock Holdings, LLC, a Colorado limited liability company ("PRH").
 Pursuant to the PRH Note, as amended by the parties effective June 30, 2015, October 31, 2015, April 11, 2016, and May 31, 2016, PRH was expected to repay the principal due under the PRH Note in twenty (20) equal quarterly installments of Twenty Five Thousand Dollars (\$25,000) commencing in the month following the month in which PRH commenced generating revenue at the grow facility, which commencement was originally anticipated to occur in the first quarter of 2017, and continuing until paid in full.
-We suspended our plans to proceed with the Colorado Arrangement due to regulatory delays and have not yet determined when we will pursue them again.
-Interest will accrue on the unpaid principal balance of the PRH Note at the rate of twelve percent (12%) per annum and will be paid quarterly in arrears commencing after such initial payment thereunder.
-In the event of default as defined in the agreements underlying the Note, all amounts under the Note shall be due and payable at once.
+We suspended our plans to operate in Colorado due to regulatory delays and have not yet determined when we will pursue them again.
+Interest will accrue on the unpaid principal balance of the PRH Note at the rate of twelve percent (12%) per annum and will be paid quarterly in arrears commencing after such initial payment and continuing until paid in full.
+All outstanding principal and any accumulated unpaid interest due under the PRH Note is due and payable on the five-year anniversary of the initial payment thereunder.
+In the event of default as defined in the agreements underlying the PRH Note, all amounts under the PRH Note shall be due and payable at once.
 During the year ended May 31, 2015, the Company recorded an impairment related to the note receivable in the amount of \$500,000.

 During the year ended May 31, 2018, the Company received a payment of \$50,000 on the PRH Note.
 As a result, the Company has reduced the impairment of the note by \$50,000 to reflect this payment.
-The receivable is recorded on the balance sheet as of November 30, 2018 in the amount of \$0, net of allowance in the amount of \$450,000.
+The receivable is recorded on the balance sheet as of February 28, 2019 in the amount of \$0, net of allowance in the amount of \$450,000.